Make the Diagnosis: Myocardial Infarction

 |Pain radiation to the right arm9 ||3.8 (2.2-6.6) ||0.86 (0.77-0.96) |

 |Vomiting9 ||3.5 (2.0-6.2) ||0.87 (0.79-0.97) |

 ECG results, some of the symptoms are diagnostically useful.
 Perhaps the most important finding for clinicians is the realization that a few of the important risk factors for coronary heart disease do not help in the acute setting for identifying patients with chest pain who are having an acute MI.
 The presence of diabetes, hypertension, and hyperlipidemia does identify patients at higher risk of coronary heart disease, but the presenting symptoms are more important for determining whether the current episode represents ACI.

 The availability of the ACI-TIPI probability estimate requires integration of the computerized implementation protocol into an ECG reading.
 Consequently, physicians may not have access to the results.
-In the absence of ...
+In the absence of the estimates, ...